• Skip to primary navigation

 Instructions

-Step 1 - Saute the low FODMAP leek leaves in garlic-infused olive oil
+Sauteing leek leaves in garlic-infused oil

 Like most soups, stews, and chilis, I find this Low FODMAP Turkey Chili to be even more delicious the next day as leftovers.